Joe Biden 2020 presidential campaign: Early primary election results

 During the Iowa caucuses held on February 3, 2020, Biden came in fourth place, earning six pledged delegates.
 In the New Hampshire primary held on February 11, Biden came in fifth place and did not earn any delegates due to his failure to meet the required 15% eligibility threshold.
 After poor showings in Iowa and New Hampshire, some media outlets questioned whether Biden's status as the most electable candidate was accurate.
 Biden subsequently finished a distant second in the Nevada caucuses held on February 22, but his campaign viewed his large support among black voters in the state as a sign of strength heading into the South Carolina primary.

 Biden won the South Carolina primary election held on February 29.
 Biden won all 46 counties in the state, winning 48.7% of the popular vote and earning 39 delegates.
 The win was largely attributed to his support from 61% of African-American voters (African-American voters make up approximately 60% of the Democratic electorate in South Carolina).
 Before the primary on February 26, Jim Clyburn endorsed Biden.
 Many cited Clyburn's endorsement as a reason for Biden's wide margin of victory, as Clyburn's endorsement is a deciding factor for many African American voters in South Carolina.
 Thirty-six percent of all primary voters said that they made their decision after Clyburn's endorsement; of that total, 70% voted for Biden.
 According to FiveThirtyEight, the outcome significantly boosted Biden's chance of winning multiple Super Tuesday states (especially southern states like North Carolina, Texas, and Virginia).

 In early March, shortly before Super Tuesday, Pete Buttigieg and Amy Klobuchar dropped out of the race and endorsed Biden, widely perceived as attempts to slow down Sanders' momentum in the primaries.
 Beto O'Rourke, Cory Booker and Kamala Harris, who had all suspended their campaign months before, also endorsed Biden at around the same time.
 On the Super Tuesday primary elections on March 3, Biden won Alabama, Arkansas, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, and Virginia, earning a total of 458 delegates, and pulling ahead of Bernie Sanders in the race.
 According to an exit poll, Biden received a substantial amount of support from voters who made up their minds in the last few days before the election.
 Late voters also preferred a candidate who they believed could defeat Trump more than one who agreed with them on issues.
+Biden's strong Super Tuesday performance led him to say he had "Joementum."